SL Sebiu Labs

 4 Add a Channel

 Click + Add Channel on the dashboard.
-The gateway automatically discovers OMT sources on your network.
+Choose a source type:

 Channel Settings